thomasdoerr/volumio-equalizer/README.md

 sudo nano -w asound.conf
 ```

-Paste this into the new file
+Paste this into the new file or add it at the end, if volumio already created that file.

 ```